Quick links

 Will there be commercial space for food service or convenience store offerings in the residence?

-Food service and purchase will be provided in the community through local grocery stores and restaurants rather than at CUE.
-There will be kitchen space available for residence occupants and there is a food service offered at CUE specifically for students at our cafeteria.
-The recently opened, and publicly accessible, Judy Kruse Student Commons also offers food purchase options.
+There will be kitchen space available for residence occupants and there are additional food services offered at CUE specifically for students at our cafeteria in Founders Hall and in our bistro in the Judy Kruse Student Commons.

 Will there be parking available for students living in the new residence building?

-Yes, there are 13 ground level stalls on the south side.
+Yes, the new student resident will have 13 ground level stalls on the south side.
 These are provided for convenient access for people with mobility issues, service providers, or short-term visitors.
-In addition to these stalls, CUE has underground parking beneath Braaksma Hall, our above ground parking lot, and rented stalls at the Expo Centre that students can access by purchasing a parking pass.
+Additional parking is available across and near Campus, including existing surface lots, underground parking beneath Braaksma Hall, and rented stalls at the Expo Centre that students can access by purchasing a parking pass.

 We will be posting regular updates about this project on this page.